peasejay/sublimetext_banister/README.md

 This SublimeText plugin approaches the problem by allowing passages of a text file to be highlighted and tagged in SublimeText, and then that metadata saved to a separate "sidecar" file, either for reopening back into SublimeText (to allow further revisions) or for later processing using a separate script.

-I am going to proceed to discuss the specific problem I'm trying to solve with this plugin, but want to first emphasize that this approcah can probably be useful in other text file editing domains as well.
+I am going to proceed to discuss the specific problem I'm trying to solve with this plugin, but want to first mention that this approach can probably be useful in other text file editing domains as well.
 For instance, a similar plugin could be made to apply more general HTML markup to a text document.

 ## The Specific Problem